 Whether or not you’re into professional gaming, quality peripherals still go a long way.
 Since a mouse is an inseparable part of the computer system, you should pay close attention to it.
 Keep in mind that not all mice are made with gaming in mind.
 Those that are specially built for this purpose have features that set them apart from regular mice.

 For example, they usually have more buttons to save macros and profiles.
-They also have an onboard memory for the same purpose.
-Besides, they’re likely to cost more due all these advanced features.
+They also have onboard memory for the same purpose.
+Besides, they’re likely to cost more due to all these advanced features.

 Mice developed for competitive gaming pack better sensors, tracking speeds, etc, not to mention that they also come in ergonomic designs to prevent hand fatigue.